Overview of the various types of evidence that can be introduced in a civil or criminal trial in Ireland.

 There are rules in Ireland about how the scene of a serious crime is preserved and investigated.
 Read about these rules and what happens if the crime scene is on private property or in a public place.

 This document discusses real evidence, which is material, tangible evidence, such as an object, tape recording, computer printout, photograph or forensic evidence.

-Documentary evidence in Ireland consists of anything with writing on it.
-What items would this include and how is this evidence admissable in court?
+Documentary evidence is evidence that contains a record of some kind.
+What does this include and how is this evidence admissable in court?

 Identification evidence includes evidence given by a victim or a witness that identifies the accused as the person who committed the crime.
 It also covers other ways of identifying suspects such as fingerprint evidence and DNA evidence.

 DNA evidence is often used in trials in Ireland to establish identity.
 Find out about DNA evidence, DNA testing and the DNA database.